ILLIXR/ILLIXR/CONTRIBUTING.md

 1. Using rebases keeps the `master` and feature branch histories streamlined (minimizing branching), thus making it easier to compose feature branches for integration testing.
+	See this article on [rebasing public brances][3] for more information.

 If your PR has not seen activity from the ILLIXR team after a long period of time (e.g., 2 weeks),
     feel free to contact the team directly on the GitHub Issue Conversation tab or at